bonsai-rx/docs/README.md

 These instructions apply to repos that already have a DocFx website created.

-1. Fork the "main" branch of the repository you want to contribute documentation to.
+1. Fork the `main` branch of the repository you want to contribute documentation to.
 2. Download and install the latest stable version of [DocFx](https://dotnet.github.io/docfx/index.html) (currently 2.75.3).
 3. In a Windows Powershell, use the command `docfx docfx.json --serve` to generate a local preview of the documentation website as you make changes.

+> [!NOTE]
+> Occasionally, we run into weird bugs and errors with the local preview.
+Check if the error persists by publishing your fork online.

-4. When you are ready to have your contribution reviewed, commit your edits to the approriate branch of your fork of the repo and create a pull request to merge that branch with the "main" branch of the original repo.
+4. When you are ready to have your contribution reviewed, commit your edits to the approriate branch of your fork and create a pull request to merge that branch with the "main" branch of the original repo.
 5. Community members will be assigned to review the PR and @glopesdev will conduct the final review and quality control check.
 If the contribution passes this final step, the PR to merge with "main" will be approved and the contribution will be published.